automatica-core/automatica/Readme.md

 # Roadmap
 Things I want to implement in the near future - help is appreciated!

+## 2.0
+* Dockerize Plugins & Core
+** All plugins and the core should run in several docker containers orchestrated by the core system.

 ## Roadmap core
 * Automatica.Core Mobile
 * Alarms